Genetically modified crops: Toxin reduction

 A genetically modified cassava under development offers lower cyanogen glucosides and enhanced protein and other nutrients (called BioCassava).

 In November 2014, the USDA approved a potato that prevents bruising and produces less acrylamide when fried.
 They do not employ genes from non-potato species.
 The trait was added to the Russet Burbank, Ranger Russet and Atlantic varieties.

+A variety of cotton was genetically modified to remove the toxin gossypol from its seeds, making them safe for human consumption.
+The toxin remains present in other parts of the plant to protect against pests.

 Stress resistance

 Plants have been engineered to tolerate non-biological stressors, such as drought, frost, and high soil salinity.
 In 2011, Monsanto's DroughtGard maize became the first drought-resistant GM crop to receive US marketing approval.

+Drought tolerance in genetically modified plants is achieved by inserting genes that regulate physiological and biochemical responses to water stress.
+A common example is the introduction of transcription factors from the HD-Zip I family, originally isolated from drought-resistant plants such as sunflowers.
+These regulatory genes act by increasing the expression of proteins involved in antioxidant defense, maintaining cell integrity, and improving water use efficiency, allowing the plant to survive periods of water scarcity with less impact on growth and productivity.

-Drought resistance occurs by modifying the plant's genes responsible for the mechanism known as the crassulacean acid metabolism (CAM), which allows the plants to survive despite low water levels.
-This holds promise for water-heavy crops such as rice, wheat, soybeans and poplar to accelerate their adaptation to water-limited environments.
+Another possible mechanism for drought resistance occurs through the modification of plant genes responsible for the mechanism known as crassulacean acid metabolism (CAM), which allows plants to survive despite low water levels.
+This is promising for crops that require a lot of water, such as rice, wheat, soybeans, and poplar, to accelerate their adaptation to water-limited environments.
 Several salinity tolerance mechanisms have been identified in salt-tolerant crops.
 For example, rice, canola and tomato crops have been genetically modified to increase their tolerance to salt stress.